 Note to preparer: Other significant instances of noncompliance with the fiscal and budgetary requirements of the General Statutes should be disclosed in this section.
-Items such as the following should be disclosed - failure to adopt an annual balanced budget for an enterprise fund, a less than \$50,000 performance bond for the Finance Officer, or material instances of budgetary noncompliance in any funds based on the legal level of budgetary control.
+Items such as the following should be disclosed - failure to adopt an annual balanced budget for an enterprise fund, a performance bond for the Finance Officer or other employee that does not meet the revised requirements of G.S.
+159-29 (ncleg.gov), "Fidelity bonds," or material instances of budgetary noncompliance in any funds based on the legal level of budgetary control.
 A corrective action plan should be included for each statutory violation.
 Immaterial instances of noncompliance could be disclosed in the management letter.